harnets/multiverse/README.md

 - Congestion control algorithms: DCQCN.

+It's worth mentioning that Multiverse can also **run completely on the CPUs**, and it still applies Data-oriented Design (DOD) ideas to improve simulation efficiency.

 Below is the architecture of Multiverse 1.0.
 In the coming months we will release Multiverse 2.0, which is fully GPU-accelerated and supports more LLM training options.